JHurricane96/code_character_player_docs/player_state_handler.rst

 		Sets units into motion.

 		The path is given by you, no path planning is done in this method.

+		However, the facility to move in formation is still present.

 		The parameter success's value is set if not ``NULL`` and it indicates the outcome of the call.